 Although the fundamentals have remained fairly constant, subsystems have evolved at a rapid pace, benefitting from competition, steady demand and an overwhelming need to reduce operating costs by increasing utilisation.
 Wave piercing designs such as the Ulstein X Bow are genuine innovations that we can take advantage of, the innovation being essentially paid for by the oil and gas industry.

 So-called commercial shipbuilding rules are often criticised for not being tough enough but operating in the North Sea is no place for flimsy construction and designs and construction reflects this workmanlike industrial toughness.
 Design life is generally shorter for the offshore industry than naval forces but by taking a modular approach to payloads we will be in a position to do the same.
 Instead of designing ships to last 40 years, we can design them for 15 or 20, the ships operating on a different

 By a combination of innovation, design maturity and competition the cost of basic offshore vessels is extremely low, an ideal starting point.
 Construction in overseas yards and fit-out in other nations is an accepted practice and the UK should not be hamstrung by industrial issues, preventing the use of this technique.

 Other nations have recognised the utility of the basic offshore support vessel form factor and created coastguard and EEZ protection vessels.

 No stranger to innovation, the Norwegian armed forces (Coastguard in this case) have taken a Rolls Royce UT512 design for their Harstad vessel.
-Iceland followed suite with the ICGV Þór and India is also taking delivery of Rolls Royce UT517 design coastguard vessels.
-Ulstein are also offering a X Bow type design, the SX116.
+Iceland followed suit with the ICGV Þór and India is also taking delivery of Rolls Royce UT517 design coastguard vessels.
+Ulstein is also offering an X Bow type design, the SX116.